opendatasoft/ods-faq/source/faq.rst

     * Use `ODS Widgets, our open source widget library <https://github.com/opendatasoft/ods-widgets>`_ to build content pages tailored to your needs with one or several data visualizations at once.
     * Use OpenDataSoft's HTTP/REST APIs to develop your own embed.

-.. container:: question
+.. rst-class:: content-visible

     20. **What is "Cartograph"?**

-.. container:: response
+.. rst-class:: content-hidden

     Cartograph is a tool developed by OpenDataSoft to make it possible to build geo mashups out of datasets stored on the OpenDataSoft platform.

-.. container:: question
+.. rst-class:: content-visible

     21. **What does API mean?**

-.. container:: response
+.. rst-class:: content-hidden

     API is an acronym for Applications Programming Interface.
 An API is a set of methods for computer programs to exchange information in an autonomous way.
 OpenDataSoft APIs allow for remote access to datasets using the HTTP protocol.

-.. container:: question
+.. rst-class:: content-visible

     22. **What are APIs made for?**

-.. container:: response
+.. rst-class:: content-hidden

     APIs are a set of tools that developers can use to integrate data in their applications (Web applications, mobile applications, business applications...).

-.. container:: question
+.. rst-class:: content-visible

     23. **How many API calls can I perform?**

-.. container:: response
+.. rst-class:: content-hidden

     API endpoints are associated with quotas.
 OpenDataSoft customers can configure their own quotas policy.
 Contact your OpenDataSoft domain owner for more details.

-.. container:: question
+.. rst-class:: content-visible

     24. **Does every dataset have its own APIs?**

-.. container:: response
+.. rst-class:: content-hidden

     Yes.

     Whenever you publish a dataset, a dedicated API is created.
 See `APIs documentation <https://docs.opendatasoft.com/en/using_api/index.html>`_ for more information.

-.. container:: question
+.. rst-class:: content-visible

     25. **What are the compatible browsers for OpenDataSoft's platform?**

-.. container:: response
+.. rst-class:: content-hidden

     .. tabularcolumns:: |C|C|C|C|